hawkinsw/CPPTimes/FirstDebug.md

 3. Lift off in the rocket ship.
 ```

-Looks like the only thing left is to claim our reward!
+Looks like the only thing left is to do as we were told and claim our reward!